- Strings

 }

-Let’s note that the time that it takes to complete 10000 string additions to an existing string.
+Let’s note the time that it takes to complete 10000 string additions to an existing string.
 This addition is a concatenate operation.
-It is combining the previous a string to another string.
+It is combining the previous string with another string.

 Output